Roman Kingdom: Chief Priest

 What is known for certain is that the king alone possessed the right to the augury on behalf of Rome as its chief augur, and no public business could be performed without the will of the gods made known through auspices.
 The people knew the king as a mediator between them and the gods (cf. Latin pontifex, "bridge-builder", in this sense, between men and the gods) and thus viewed the king with religious awe.
 This made the king the head of the national religion and its chief executive.
 Having the power to control the Roman calendar, he conducted all religious ceremonies and appointed lower religious offices and officers.
 It is said that Romulus himself instituted the augurs and was believed to have been the best augur of all.
 Likewise, King Numa Pompilius instituted the pontiffs and through them developed the foundations of the religious dogma of Rome.

 Chief Legislator

 Under the kings, the Senate and Curiate Assembly had very little power and authority.
 They were not independent since they lacked the right to meet together and discuss questions of state at their own will.
-They could be called together only by the king and could discuss only the matters that the king laid before them.
+They could be called together only by the king (and the tribune in the case of the Curiate Assembly) and could discuss only the matters that the king laid before them.
 While the Curiate Assembly had the power to pass laws that had been submitted by the king, the Senate was effectively an honorary council.
 It could advise the king on his action but by no means could prevent him from acting.
 The only thing that the king could not do without the approval of the Senate and the Curiate Assembly was to declare war against a foreign nation.